OpenMDAO/OpenMDAO/openmdao/docs/examples/hohmann_transfer/hohmann_transfer.rst

 with the same inclination as geostationary orbit.
 For instance, a due east launch from Kennedy Space Center will result in a parking orbit with an inclination of 28.5 degrees.
-We therefore need to change the inclination of our satellite during it's two impulsive burn maneuvers.
+We therefore need to change the inclination of our satellite during its two impulsive burn maneuvers.
 The question is, *what change in inclination at each burn will result in the minimum possible delta-V?*

 .. figure:: images/hohmann_transfer.png